Group leader position

-The Cell Biology department at the Institut Curie (UMR 144 Institut Curie/CNRS) in Paris is inviting applications for group leader positions from outstanding scientists working in basic aspects of cell and tissue biology.
-Special attention will be given to candidates developing projects related with the mechanisms that govern normal and pathological cell function, structural biology and physics approaches of the cell.
+The Cell Biology department at the Institut Curie (UMR 144 Institut Curie/CNRS) in Paris is inviting applications from outstanding candidates interested in normal epithelium and cancer stem cells biology.
+Priority will be given to projects focused on mammary gland development, mammary stem cell biology and the mechanisms of breast cancer.

 Our latest publications

 Perinuclear Arp2/3-driven actin polymerization enables nuclear deformation to facilitate cell migration through complex environments.
 Thiam H-R, Vargas P, Carpi N, Lage Crespo C, Raab M, Terriac E, King MC, Jacobelli J, Alberts AS, Stradal T, Lennon-Dumenil A-M, Piel M. Nature Communications, March 2016

 Innate control of actin nucleation determines two distinct migration behaviours in dendritic cells.
 Vargas P, Maiuri P, Bretou M, Sáez PJ, Pierobon P, Maurin M, Chabaud M, Lankar D, Obino D, Terriac E, Raab M, Thiam HR, Brocker T, Kitchen-Goosen SM, Alberts AS, Sunareni P, Xia S, Li R, Voituriez R, Piel M, Lennon-Duménil AM.
 Nature Cell Biology, January 2016